haskellfoundation/HaskellSchool/en/lessons/basics/basics.md

 43
 ```

-Perhaps you're able to figure out what some of these expressions mean.
+Perhaps you are able to figure out what some of these expressions mean.

 ## Basic Data Types